-- a) Your child lives with you and is either under age 18 or has a physical or mental condition that requires the personal care of an adult for at least 4 continuous weeks in a calendar quarter, and - b) You are divorced and have not remarried, or you are a widow or widower, or you are married to and living with a person whose physical or mental condition prevents him or her from caring for your child for at least 4 continuous weeks in a calendar quarter. - 4) An employee who is under age 18 at any time during the year.
+- 1) Your spouse. - 2) Your child who is under age 21. - Your parent.
+Exception: Count these wages if both of the following apply: - a) Your child lives with you and is either under age 18 or has a physical or mental condition that requires the personal care of an adult for at least 4 continuous weeks in a calendar quarter, and - b) You are divorced and have not remarried, or you are a widow or widower, or you are married to and living with a person whose physical or mental condition prevents him or her from caring for your child for at least 4 continuous weeks in a calendar quarter. - 4) An employee who is under age 18 at any time during the year.
 Exception: Count these wages if providing household services is the employee's principal occupation.
 If the employee is a student, providing household services is not considered to be his or her principal occupation.

-Also, if your employee's social security and Medicare wages reach \$62,700 in 1996, do not count any wages you pay that employee during the rest of the year as social security wages to figure social security tax.
+Also, if your employee's social security and Medicare wages reach \$65,400 in 1997, do not count any wages you pay that employee during the rest of the year as social security wages to figure social security tax.
 (But continue to count the employee's cash wages as Medicare wages to figure Medicare tax.)
 Cash wages.
 Cash wages include wages you pay with checks, money orders, etc. Cash wages do not include the value of food, lodging, clothing, and other noncash items you give your household employee.
 However, cash you give your employee in place of these items is included in cash wages.